Wi-sc/ViewFusion/README.md

 - [x] We've limited the autoregressive window size, so don't worry about the memory requirement.
 It needs around 23GB VRAM so it's totally runnable on a RTX 3090/4090(Ti)!

 ##  Usage

+### Training

+Training?
+No!
+We don't need any training or finetuning. :wink:

 ###  Novel View Synthesis
 We use the totally same environment with [Zero-1-to-3](https://github.com/cvlab-columbia/zero123).
 ```